Skip to content

 How to Identify Windows 11 Account Type

-You can identify your Windows 11 account type by checking your user account settings, which determines your level of access and control over your PC.
+You can easily check your Windows 11 account type directly from your PC’s settings.
+Your account type determines the level of access and control you have over your computer, with two main options: Administrator or Standard.

-Knowing your account type, especially if you’re running Windows 11 version 23H2 or later, helps you troubleshoot permissions issues and understand what actions you can safely perform on your computer.
+Understanding your account type is crucial, especially if you’re using Windows 11 version 23H2.
+It helps you manage permissions effectively and know what actions are safe to perform on your PC.

 What happens when done?

-Once you follow these steps, you will know if you are using a Local account or a Microsoft account.
-You will also confirm if you have Administrator or Standard user permissions, allowing you to manage your system settings and security features confidently.
+After these steps, you’ll know if you’re using a Local account or a Microsoft account.
+You’ll also confirm if you have Administrator or Standard user permissions, so you can manage your system settings and security features with confidence.

 How to check your account type in Settings